lang-ai/react-emails/README.md

 # Emails tempaltes with react

 This is an example project.
-Read the article [here][article] to understand what's going on.
+Read the article [here][article] to learn more.

 ### Development